BradNut/weddingsite/README.md

   - Travel information
   - RSVP forms

+## Detailed Info

-## Names, Dates, Locations are all hardcoded to a value
+Names, Dates, Locations are all hardcoded to a value

 The site implements a basic auth with [next-iron-session](https://github.com/vvo/next-iron-session) to protect access without knowing the password to the site.